erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

  * EWP allows for ToRs to be transferred from the receiving institution to the sending institution.
 This is usually done after the mobility ends.

- * EWP does not specify any means to transfer ToRs the other way around (from the sending institution to the receiving).
-We will [revisit this subject] (https://github.com/erasmus-without-paper/ewp-specs-mobility-flowcharts/issues/2) however, if it turns out that many partners would like to make use of it.
+ * EWP [does not specify] (https://github.com/erasmus-without-paper/ewp-specs-mobility-flowcharts/issues/2)

-We will focus on the first of these two for the rest of this chapter.
+   any means to transfer ToRs the other way around (from the sending institution to the receiving one).

 We have decided to *not* make ToRs part of the Outgoing Mobility object, but they are still tightly connected (for example, we encourage all editors to try to enter all proper course identifiers in Learning Agreement so that they match with course identifiers encountered in the Transcript of Records).

-The exchange of the Transcripts of Records can be initiated in multiple ways:
+The exchange of the Transcripts of Records can be initiated in a variety of ways (it is RECOMMENDED to support all of these):

  * By the student, who should be allowed to click a button in his Sending Web App, which in turn would refresh the Transcript of Records.
 The student